 Alexander Smirnov – Russian figure skater

-In 2008, the pair won the championship of Russia and became the third in Europe and fourth in the world.
+In 2008, the pair won the Russian championship, became the third in Europe and the fourth in the world.

-In 2009, Yuko and Alexander defended their title of national champions in the championship of Russia.
-At the European Championships they won a silver medal.
+At the Russian championship in 2009, Yuko and Alexander defended their title of champions of the country and at the European Championships they won a silver medal.

-In 2010, Yuko and Alexander Smirnov won the European Championship in Tallinn, Alena Savchenko and Robin Szolkowytook the second place.
+In 2010, Yuko and Alexander won the European Championship in Tallinn, ahead of Alena Savchenko and Robin Sholkovy.

-At the Olympic Games in 2010 in Vancouver, they finished fourth.
+At the 2010 Olympics in Vancouver, they won bronze medals.

 In the summer of 2012, Alexander had a knee surgery.

 Later, at the championship of Russia Kawaguchi and Smirnov took the second place after Volosozhar – Trankov.

 The start of the 2013-2014 Olympic season brought a new test for the pair: during the All-Russian Nikolai Panin-Kolomenkina Memorial, which took place in St. Petersburg, Alexander injured his knee.
 The athlete needed an operation.
 As a result, the skaters had to skip all the competitions scheduled for the season, including the Sochi Olympics.

 The new season began for them in Germany at Nebelhorn Trophy, where they confidently took the first place with a score of 195.89.
 In Japan, the pair won silver.

 At the Russian championship the pair finish third, and next year, in January, Yuko and Alexander won the European championship for the second time in their career.